-In a similar manner "senior honors" are awarded to not exceeding ten percent of the senior class having the highest standing during their junior and honor.'
+In a similar manner "senior honors" are awarded to not exceeding ten percent of the senior class having the highest standing during their junior and senior years.

-In awarding honors, the following values are assigned: Grade A, 3; B, 2; C, 1; D, 0; Con, minus 1; and F, minus 2.
-The honor grade is found by dividing the sum of the product of the grade values and the credit hours by the number of credit hours of work taken.
+In awarding honors, the following values are assigned for each semester hour of work: Grade A, 3; B, 2; C, 1; D, 0; Con, minus 1; and F, minus 2.
+The honor grade is found by dividing the sum of the honor points by the number of semester hours of work taken.
 In order to receive honors, the student's average must be B or higher.

-The diplomas of the highest three percent of the senior class are inscribed "with high honor" and of the remainder of the highest ten percent "with
+The diplomas of the highest three percent of the senior class are inscribed "with high honor" and of the remainder of the highest ten percent "with honor."